janlauber/one-click-docs/platform/projects.md

 #### Project settings

+In the project settings, you can change the project name, description, and labels.
+You can also delete the project from the project settings which will also delete the namespace in the Kubernetes cluster.

 <figure><img src="../.gitbook/assets/image (2).png" alt=""><figcaption><p>project settings</p></figcaption></figure>

 #### Advanced editing

+With advanced editing, you can add settings to the project that are not available in the UI.
+You can also see the raw CRD of the project.

 <figure><img src="../.gitbook/assets/image (3).png" alt=""><figcaption><p>advanced editing</p></figcaption></figure>

 #### New blueprint from project

+With a new blueprint from the project, you can create a new blueprint with the same settings as the project.
+The only thing which is not copied are the ingress settings.

 <figure><img src="../.gitbook/assets/image (4).png" alt=""><figcaption><p>new blueprint from project</p></figcaption></figure>